Azure/azure-iot-sdk-java/.github/CODING_GUIDELINES.md

 **Rebase and Squash**

-* Its manadatory to squash all your commits per scope (i.e package).
+* Its mandatory to squash all your commits per scope (i.e package).
 It is also important to rebase your commits on master.
 * Optionally you can split your commits on the basis of the package you are providing code to.

 **Type**